-When we switch on the circuit the R.F operates.
-As a result the flash of light is obtained around the ruby rod. this flash causes the electrons within ruby rod to move from lower energy band towards higher energy band.
-The population inversion take place at high energy band and electrons starts back to travel towards the lower energy band.
-During this movement the electron emits the laser light.
-This emitted light travels between the two mirrors where cross reflection takes place of this light.
-The stimulated lazer light now escapes from partially polished mirror in shape of laser beam.
+When we switch on the circuit the R.F. operates.
+As a result, a flash of light is obtained around the ruby rod. this flash causes the electrons within the ruby rod to move from the lower energy band toward the higher energy band.
+The population inversion takes place at a high energy band and electrons start back to travel towards the lower energy band.
+During this movement, the electron emits laser light.
+This emitted light travels between the two mirrors where cross-reflection takes the place of this light.
+The stimulated laser light now escapes from the partially polished mirror in the shape of the laser beam.

-The spring attached with the fully polished mirror is used to adjust the wave length equal to λ/2 of lazer light for optimum lazer beam.
-The switching control of the R.F source is used to switch on and off the flash light so that excessive heat should not be generated due to very high frequency of the movement of the electron.
+The spring attached to the fully polished mirror is used to adjust the wavelength equal to λ/2 of laser light for the optimum laser beam.
+The switching control of the R.F. source is used to switch on and off the flashlight so that excessive heat should not be generated due to the very high frequency of the movement of the electron.

 Energy Level Diagram for Ruby Laser